Current Graduate StudentsFor departmental alumni click here

 Emily Anderson is a doctoral student in Art History.
 She received her BA in Art History and Archaeology at Tufts University and her Master’s in Art History from Southern Methodist University.
 She has worked at the Museum of Fine Arts, Houston in the Sarah Campbell Blaffer Foundation where she compiled a bibliography of pre-1800 illustrated medical texts in special collections in the Houston area.
 Before starting at USC, Emily served as the graduate intern in the Drawings Department at the J. Paul Getty Museum.
 At the Getty, she worked on Renaissance Florentine drawings and also 19th-century French drawings and lithography.
 She has researched and worked in variety of fields, but she is currently interested in the visual history of science and medicine.
 Emily works on drawings, prints, and biological materials in the early modern period.
 She is also interested in trans-Atlantic print culture and collecting practices in relation to science and knowledge in the sixteenth century.

-Jessica is a first year PhD student in the Department of Art History.
-Her research focuses on twentieth-century European and Latin American modernism with a particular interest in mechanical reproduction and works on paper, including prints, photographs, artist books and other printed ephemera.
-She is interested in issues including the conditions of making in the artist’s studio; the dissemination and circulation of works on paper; the intersection of art and graphic design; and the utility of art.
+Jessica is a PhD student in the Department of Art History.
+Her research focuses on late nineteenth- and twentieth-century European modernism with a particular interest in mechanical reproduction and works on paper, including prints, photographs, magazines and artist books.
+She is interested in issues including the conditions of making in the artist’s studio; the dissemination and circulation of works on paper; the intersection of art and graphic design histories; and the utility of art objects.
 Formerly a curatorial assistant in photography at the San Francisco Museum of Modern Art (SFMOMA), she has worked on exhibitions including Public Intimacy: Art and Other Ordinary Acts in South Africa (2014); South Africa in Apartheid and After: David Goldblatt, Ernest Cole, Billy Monk (2012-2013); and Francesca Woodman (2011-2012).
 Her writing has appeared in art on paper, Curating Now, Art Practical, Daily Serving, Daylight Digital, and on SFMOMA's blog, Open Space.
 Independently, she has organized exhibitions at the Wattis Institute for Contemporary Arts and Park Life, in San Francisco, and at Headlands Center for the Arts, in Sausalito, CA. She holds a BA from New York University and an MA in Curatorial Practice from the California College of the Arts.

 |Rika Hiro is starting her 6th year in the Ph.D. program.
 Her primary interest is in post-WWII period art and visual culture in Japan, especially the Anti-Art movement in the 1960s and 1970s and its global exchanges.
 Before coming to USC, she worked as a research assistant at the Los Angeles County Museum of Art and the Getty Research Institute and co-founded non-profit art space Art2102 of Los Angeles.
 She is a regular contributor to Japanese contemporary magazine Bijutsu Techô, and co-curated Art, Anti-Art, Non-Art: Experimentations in the Public Sphere in Postwar Japan 1950-1970 and Radical Communication: Japanese Video Art, 1968-1988 both at the GRI.
 She holds M.A. in Art History and Museum Studies from USC.|